 ClassAction.com v.
 Johnson & Johnson (Ongoing)

 Our firm doesn’t think that’s right.
 We are one of the largest personal injury firms in the country, and we aim to hold Johnson & Johnson accountable for their actions.
-We are currently exploring Risperdal cases against the pharmaceutical giant.
+We are currently filing Risperdal cases against the pharmaceutical giant.

 If you or a loved one has suffered side effects after taking Risperdal, please contact us.
-Don’t wait; these cases are time-sensitive, and you may be entitled to compensation.
+Don’t wait; these cases are time-sensitive, and you may be owed money.